 - Do not attend or organize gatherings which do not adhere to the government guidelines.
 As well as being illegal, these can cause distress and disturbances for other members of the local community.

 - There’s plenty of ways you can socialise safely both locally and on campus.
-Presently, you can meet in any outdoor space in a group of up to six people from different households*.
+From Monday 17 May 2021, you can meet in any outdoor space in a group of up to 30 people from different households*.
 Meeting outdoors remains the safest way to socialise.

 - Be respectful to others when visiting green spaces and parks by keeping your distance, not disturbing others and leaving the spaces clean and tidy for other visitors.